 All meals must be scheduled in advance using our online tool.
 Please provide plates, utensils and cups with each meal donation.
 Follow the link below to sign up today.
 You can also download the PDFs linked below to see complete details on how to sign up, when where to deliver your meal, recipes our clients enjoy, and other frequently asked questions.

 We are also in need of meals for our programs throughout the county, which range from 5-30 clients.
 This opportunity is great for families or smaller groups who can't commit to providing meals for the shelter but want to cook for a smaller amount of people.
 If you're interested in providing a meal for a small group of clients, please contact email@example.com.

 Questions?
 Contact firstname.lastname@example.org to learn more.

 Unable to prepare and donate a meal?
 We welcome any of the following items at our HBCAC men’s emergency shelter, located at 11600 Nebel St. N. Bethesda MD, 20852.

 - Breakfast items — boxes of cereal, gallons of milk or orange juice, coffee, tea, creamer and sugar

-- Lunch or dinner foods — whole cooked rotisserie chickens, family-sized frozen lasagnas, or family-sized frozen vegetables
+- Lunch or dinner foods — whole cooked rotisserie chickens, family-sized frozen lasagnas, lunch meat, loaves of sandwich bread, or family-sized frozen vegetables

 - Bottled water, granola bars, and other healthy snack items are always welcome